DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 You start by learning a lot of fundamentals and most of the time you're not even sure **why you're learning them**.
 You don't see the big picture - **what can be built with these small building blocks?** You have to embrace these uncomfortable feelings and just **POWER THROUGH**.
-Know that the the painstaking process of learning the fundamentals is going to pay off dividends very soon.
+Know that the painstaking process of learning the fundamentals is going to pay off dividends very soon.

 > Keep in mind that the first 100 hours of learning something new are the most